theodoremoreland/MovieIon/README.md

 # Introduction:

-Movie Ion is a group project for Washington Univeristy's Data Analytics Boot Camp.
+Movie Ion (originally named Movie Matchmaker) is a group project for Washington University's Data Analytics Boot Camp (2019).
 For this project, we created a web application that uses a machine learning model to recommend movies.
 Below is an overview and demonstration of the application.

 # Team (by GitHub username)